LiamC95/CSharp_Bootcamp/README.md

 }

 now all that's left is to run, so I hit Build in top left corner and the build failed...
-So I went to the Build menu and select Rebuild Solution.
+So I went to the Build menu and select Rebuild Solution and it built successfully